custersnele/PAJ_AuctionsExercise/README.md

 ### Task 1: Unit testing

 Complete all unit tests.
-All test that need implementation are marked with `// TODO implement this test` For testing an h2 in-memory database can be used.
+All tests that need implementation are marked with `// TODO implement this test` For testing an h2 in-memory database can be used.

 Pluralsight course on Mockito: https://app.pluralsight.com/library/courses/tdd-junit5/table-of-contents